+If you are starting to build up a stash or simply make enough for the next day, you need a way to store it.
 I’d recommend these breast mil storage containers.
 The lids screw on tight reducing the amounts of spills during travel.
 These can also be frozen.
 My procedure was filling up the containers and then pouring it into bags.
 I didn’t want to carry bags back and forth because I was afraid of spills since I didn’t have a stash until around the end of Rosebud’s time nursing.

 There are many foods that can increase milk production.
 You just have to find what works for you.
 Oatmeal is one that a lot of people swear by.
 For me, it didn’t seem to matter what I ate, but I found this great smoothie mixon Amazon.
 I liked these smoothies because they included healthy ingredients plus it tasted good.
 I used to have one for breakfast each morning.
 I tried salmon, oatmeal pies, coconut, gatorade, almonds and eating more vegetables. there are also lactation cookies you can bake.
 One mom said that every time she ate A whopper from Burger King, she noticed a huge increase.
 Even if none of these foods work for you, you should keep some healthy snacks handy as producing milk makes you hungry and takes up energy.